Navodi20/test_app/README.md

 * Open your browser to visit **http://localhost:3000** to view the application.

 Make sure you have Node.js and npm installed on your machine, and refer to the project documentation for any additional configurations or dependencies.

+## Usage

+**Explore the Services**: Users can view the services provided by the restaurant, including details about the offerings and the contact information for customer service.
+This helps users understand what the restaurant provides and how to get in touch for inquiries.
+**Contact Details**:The restaurant's contact information is readily available for any inquiries.
+Users can reach out directly through provided channels for questions or special requests.
+**Browse the Menu**: Navigate to the menu section to select from various meal categories: breakfast, lunch, dinner, and desserts.
+Each category leads to a dedicated page containing a list of available dishes.
+**Select a Meal**: After choosing a category, users can view all the food items listed on that page.
+They can select a meal and specify the desired quantity.
+**Place Your Order**:Once the user has made their selections, they can click on the "Place Order" button to submit their order.
+This initiates the ordering process, ensuring that the restaurant receives the user's meal preferences.

+## Contact

+For inquiries, please reach out to:
+Email: **navodidhananjana2002@gmail.com**